Cautious Germany wary of 'second match syndrome'

 "He's had some activity and he ran but he's not 100 percent so we'll have to see how today's session goes," the coach said.

 "He didn't do any sprints.
 Now he's in the warm-up phase so we'll see how he does.
-I'd like not to change our defense but if we have to we have good alternatives."
+I'd like not to change our defence but if we have to we have good alternatives."

 If Hummels fails to recover, Loew could bring in Shkodran Mustafi, who replaced him against the Portuguese.
 Defensive midfielder Matthias Ginter would be another option.